Photo courtesy of Social Justice Learning Institute.

-Applications will be reviewed and scored by a grant peer review panel made up of artists, arts and nonprofit professionals, social service providers, community members and others with knowledge and professional qualifications in the arts and social services and with familiarity of Los Angeles County arts and social services sectors.
-Grant review panels will reflect the diversity of the region and the various professional groups encompassed by the arts and social service sectors, such as practitioners, administrators, board members and educators.
+Applications are reviewed and scored by a grant peer review panel made up of artists, arts and nonprofit professionals, social service providers, community members, and others with knowledge and professional qualifications in the arts and social services and with familiarity of Los Angeles County arts and social services sectors.
+Grant review panels reflect the diversity of the region and the various professional groups encompassed by the arts and social services sectors, such as practitioners, administrators, board members, and educators.

 Do you know someone who would be a great addition to our peer review panels?
 Then make sure to nominate them!

 2020-21 CIAG Review Criteria

 |CRITERION 5: Knowledge of Target Constituents and Needs||25|

 A project with exceptional Artistic Merit engages qualified and diverse arts or cultural professionals, provides arts experiences that expose participants to new perspectives, provides opportunities for engagement in the creative process, and demonstrates cross-sector understanding (both supporting the arts and advancing community priorities).

 An organization with exceptional Organizational Readiness/Managerial Excellence and Fiscal Responsibility recruits and retains an engaged, diverse, and qualified board, staff, contractors, and/or volunteers and has an accumulated deficit of less than 20% of their total operational expenses for two or more years.